Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 It is a phenomenon that truly fascinates me that every couple years, Matt Damon, one of the most likable guys in Hollywood with impeccable liberal credentials, is again flailing around in cancel culture quicksand.

+It happened again this month when Damon revealed that he used to use a gay slurb.
 I won't say the word, but it's the one your teenage son greets his friends with when they meet up at Chipotle.

 It's not always meant as a slur, but it's wrong, yes, of course.

 And Damon owned up saying that while coming of age in Boston in the 70s and 80s, that word was thrown around without any thought put into it.
+And now,

-now he's put some thought into it.
+now he's put some thought into it, and he's going to stop using it.
+One might say he became woke.

 Okay, he was late to the party, to which we could say, welcome, glad you could make it.